VRCWizard/TTS-Voice-Wizard/README.md

 - 💪 **Empower Ongoing Development:** Your contribution assists in server upkeep, covers character costs from premium APIs, and fuels future software innovations.

 Ready to elevate your TTS game?
 Dive into VoiceWizardPro now!
-For detailed insights, explore our [VoiceWizardPro GitHub Wiki page](https://github.com/VRCWizard/TTS-Voice-Wizard/wiki/VoiceWizardPro).
+For detailed insights, explore our [VoiceWizardPro Docs](https://ttsvoicewizard.com/docs/VoiceWizardPro/GetVoiceWizardPro).

 Unlock the power of VoiceWizardPro today! 🚀